RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 - We may need to allow the layer to have a ring-out phase where the RegionPlayer keeps playing for some specified amount of time even after the sample has finished.
 Or it could be mocked by using a sample that has a tail containing some silence.
-By using a loop, that silence portion could be very short.
+By using a loop, that silence portion could be very short because the looping would lengthen it as needed.

 - LFOs could be allowed to produce audio-rate signals and have keytracking of their frequencies.
   When routed to pitch, we could mock frequency modulation synthesis.
 When the input sample is a square wave, maybe we can also mock pulse-width modulation.
 We would need a linear mode of operation of the pitch LFO - I'm not sure, what sfz wants.
 If sfz prescribes logarithmic pitch modulation for the pitch LFO, we may introduce another opcode to switch that.
+Maybe the modulators should produce stereo signals, too.
+Think of an LFO mapped to cutoff with a phase offset between left and right channel.
+That will easily give nice stereo movement.
+However, not for all parameters does it make sense to have different left/right values.
+Think, for example, of a pan or width parameter - there is no meaningful concept of applying different pan values to left and right channels.
+I'm not yet sure, how to handle that.
+Maybe let's have two generic outputs, i.e. channel1/channel2 instead of left/right and how they are used is opcode defined - some (like cutoff) may interpret them as left/right, others (like pan) may just ignore the second channel.

 - A reverb algo with an impulsive input sample could be used to create noise-burst like source signals which could be shaped further by key-tracked comb and/or bandpass filters.
 Maybe a